Particle acceleration up to the synchrotron burn-off limit in relativistic magnetized turbulence: Results and discussion

 Particles with Lorentz factors $\gamma \gtrsim 50-100$ have gyroradii that exceed that of thermal particles by a factor $\gtrsim 10$.
 Therefore, they explore larger spatial scales in the turbulence cascade and become insensitive to the physics of microscopic current sheets.
 The extension of the spectrum well above these energies, up to $\gamma\sim 10^3$, thus strongly suggests that stochastic particle acceleration in the large-scale turbulence is the process that pushes particles well beyond the expected cutoff at $\gamma_{\rm D}$.
 We will confirm this further by analyzing the trajectory of some of the highest-energy particles in Sec.~\ref{sec:acc}.

-To better understand the spectral shapes, we have unfolded from the spectra shown in Fig.~\ref{fig:meanspec} a functional form that models a powerlaw extension above a minimum Lorentz factor, with an exponential cutoff at $\gamma_{\rm rad}$.
-This exercise, discussed in Appendix~\ref{sec:simadd}, reveals that at Lorentz factors $\gamma \gtrsim 40$, the spectral shape in the simulations with radiative cooling follows an approximate powerlaw ${\rm d}n/{\rm d}\gamma\propto \gamma^{-s}$ with $s \simeq 4$.
+To better understand the spectral shapes, we have unfolded from the spectra shown in Fig.~\ref{fig:meanspec} a functional form that models a power-law extension above a minimum Lorentz factor, with an exponential cutoff at $\gamma_{\rm rad}$.
+This exercise, discussed in the Appendix, reveals that at Lorentz factors $\gamma \gtrsim 40$, the spectral shape in the simulations with radiative cooling follows an approximate power law ${\rm d}n/{\rm d}\gamma\propto \gamma^{-s}$ with $s \simeq 4$.
 However, the time variability at the highest energies implies substantial uncertainty ($\simeq \pm 0.5$) on this spectral index.
-In Fig.~\ref{fig:meanspec}, the thin dash-dotted lines illustrate powerlaw tails with $s=4$ and $5$ for reference.
+In Fig.~\ref{fig:meanspec}, the thin dash-dotted lines illustrate power-law tails with $s=4$ and $5$ for reference.
 These indeed seem to bracket relatively well the observed spectra.

-In the absence of radiative losses, the energy distribution follows a powerlaw, albeit with spectral index $s\simeq 3$ (see also Appendix~\ref{sec:simadd}), in agreement with earlier studies for similar relativistic turbulent plasmas \cite{18Comisso}.
+In the absence of radiative losses, the energy distribution follows a power law, albeit with spectral index $s\simeq 3$ (see also the Appendix), in agreement with earlier studies for similar relativistic turbulent plasmas \cite{18Comisso}.
 These spectra become harder and the distribution shifts to larger Lorentz factors with time, in line with expectations.
 This contrasts with the spectra observed in the other panels, where no systematic trend is observed in time.

-We also note that for the two simulations with $\gamma_{\rm syn}=1\,000$ and $\gamma_{\rm syn}=2\,000$, the spectra do not cut off abruptly close to $\gamma_{\rm rad}$.
+We also note that for the two simulations with $\gamma_{\rm syn}=1000$ and $\gamma_{\rm syn}=2000$, the spectra do not cut off abruptly close to $\gamma_{\rm rad}$.
 Rather, they tend to fall off smoothly down to the range where they become limited by the finite number of particles in the simulation.
 This is expected insofar as increasing $\gamma_{\rm syn}$ extends the dynamical range of the spectrum, while the total number of particles in the simulation remains constant.
 By contrast, the simulation with stronger synchrotron cooling, and therefore shorter dynamical range, namely $\gamma_{\rm syn}=500$, extends to $\gamma_{\rm rad}$ where it presents a more pronounced cutoff.
-This suggests that, in our simulations with $\gamma_{\rm syn}\geq 1\,000$, the actual spectra likely extends beyond those shown in Fig.~\ref{fig:meanspec}.
+This suggests that, in our simulations with $\gamma_{\rm syn}\geq 1000$, the actual spectra likely extend beyond those shown in Fig.~\ref{fig:meanspec}.